demiglace0505/genshin-frontend/README.md

 ## Setting up Redux

-redux, react-redux,redux-thunk,
+> Dependencies needed: redux, react-redux,redux-thunk,
+>

-dev dependencies: redux-devtools-extension
+> dev dependencies: redux-devtools-extension

+In this section, I initialized rendering of characters with the use of a redux store.

-#### initial boilerplate:
+#### Initial boilerplate:

 ##### store.js